What kind of healthcare is available in Estonia?

-A list of pharmacies with opening hours and contact information can be found on the Ravimiinfo webpage.
+A list of pharmacies with opening hours and contact information can be found on the medication information website Ravimiinfo.

 How can I visit a dentist?

 There are many dental clinics in Estonia offering services from orthodontics to dental surgery.
-You can find a list here.
+You can find a list on the website of WhatClinic.